Valafi/UE5-Style-Guide/README.md

 This is a fork of Michael Allar's excellent [UE4/5 Style Guide](https://github.com/Allar/ue5-style-guide).
 Since Mr. Allar's activity has been focused around a VR project for the past two years, I decided I would make this fork to clean up, update, and personalize the repo for myself.
 While you're here, I hope you find value in my fork. :)

-## Linter and Style Guide Documentation
+## Linter Documentation and Discussion

-More technical documentation regarding Linter and the Style Guide can be found at our [ReadTheDocs](https://ue4-style-guide.readthedocs.io/en/latest/) page.

-## Discuss This Style Guide

-Gamemakin LLC has a public Discord channel at <http://discord.gamemak.in> with a #linter channel if you'd like to discuss all things style guide and Linter plugin.
+Information regarding Mr. Allar's Linter can be found at his [ReadTheDocs](https://ue4-style-guide.readthedocs.io/en/latest/) page.
+His company, Gamemakin LLC, also has a public Discord channel at <http://discord.gamemak.in> with a `#linter` channel.

 ## Table of Contents